Laprama/Toy-Dataset-for-Transformer-Testing---Time-Series-Classification/README.md

 This task is more difficult because the the positions at which the repeated patterns occur changes within each class instead of staying fixed.

 * Class 1:  A core pattern of 13 tokens (5 random, then 3 random, then the first 5 repeated) is placed within the 16-token sequence.
 This leaves 3 "padding" tokens that can be placed at the beginning or end of the sequence.
-Therefore a sequence from this class could be 2 padding - 5 random - 3 random - 5 repeated - 1 padding Or 3 padding - 5 random - 3 random - 5 repeated etc..
+Therefore a sequence from this class could be:
+2 padding - 5 random - 3 random - 5 repeated - 1 padding
+3 padding - 5 random - 3 random - 5 repeated
+1 padding - 5 random - 3 random - 5 repeated - 2 padding etc..

 * Class 2:  A different core pattern of 13 tokens (4 random, then 5 random, then the first 4 repeated) is also placed within the 16-token sequence with 3 "padding" tokens.